pwndbg/pwndbg/FEATURES.md

 Since the complete IDA API is exposed, new tools can be built on this functionality to further enhance Pwndbg's usefulness.

+You can also connect to Ida Pro XMLRPC server hosted on different machine.
+In order to achieve it, you need to change:
+* Ida Pro XMLRPC server host (in [ida_script](ida_script.py); as by default it binds to localhost)
+* The config parameters responsible for connection (see `config` command)

 ## QEMU Compatibility

 Pwndbg is designed to work with minimally-implemented or otherwise debugger-hostile implementations of the GDB Serial Protocol.
 One such implementation is that used by QEMU User-Mode Emulation (`qemu-user`) which is frequently used by CTF players to execute and debug cross-architecture binaries.